dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 Next, based on an initial check of the data, I performed data cleaning:

 - **Removing observations with missing values.**
-- **Fixing inconsistent spelling of station names for 8 station IDs.**
+- **Fixing inconsistent spelling of station names for 7 station IDs.**
+- **Replacing latitude and longitude values with the values from the stations table.**
+    - After that, I also removed observations for trip data stations that are not in the stations table because I can't replace their latitude and longitude values.
-- **Removing observations with zero latitude and longitude values.**
+    - This also removed observations with missing and zero latitude and longitude values.

 ### Manipulating the data